Mirajjj/Front-end-Developer-Interview-Questions/README.md

 5. Hard to analyze for static code analyzers.

+### Asynchronous Module Definition (AMD)

+"The main difference between AMD and CommonJS lies in its support for asynchronous module loading."

+**PROS**

+1. Asynchronous loading (better startup times).

+2. Circular dependencies are supported.

+3. Compatibility for ```require``` and ```exports```.

+4. Dependency management fully integrated.

+5. Modules can be split in multiple files if necessary.

+6. Constructor functions are supported.

+7. Plugin support (custom loading steps).

+**CONS**

+1. Slightly more complex syntactically.

+2. Loader libraries are required unless transpiled.

+3. Hard to analyze for static code analyzers.

 Source: https://auth0.com/blog/javascript-module-systems-showdown/

 * Explain why the following doesn't work as an IIFE: `function foo(){ }();`.